self-compassion based ADHD coaching

 While I am happy to offer resources and tools, the best “tip” or “trick” is the one that clicks for you.
 The one that sparks excitement and interest, and is, ultimately, adaptable and workable enough to last.

 Similarly, because each person’s experience is so different, the best informational tidbits are those that unlock your understanding of yourself, your habits, your history.
 The ones that free you from a story of moral failing, or chronic, fixed challenges, and instead give you the ability to step back, and say “Oh!
-That’s just my ADHD brain again!” and work from there.
+That’s just my ADHD brain again!” and get moving from there.